nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given profile to add is invalid
+The given profile to add is invalid.

     * 1b1.
 NUScheduler shows an error message.